 TrueData™ SURVEYS

-We design DDQs, SAQs, and other B2B questionnaires to give you clear insights into vendor risk, fit, and performance.
+We design DDQs, SAQs, and other B2B forms to give you clear insights into vendor risk, fit, and performance.

 Lots of B2B companies are still sending their Due Diligence Questionnaires and Self Assessment Questionnaires as Excel workbooks.
 Could that be you?
 Fourteen tabs, response options that shift between sections, and definitions buried somewhere around row 98.
 No good.